TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 ✔️ 💸 Increase cashback rates or send discount vouchers for their next purchase - they are currently getting the least value back.

-✔️ 🏆 Create a **loyalty program** specifically for long-tenure customers so they feel recognized for their commitment.
+✔️ 🏆 Create a **loyalty program** specifically for long-`Tenure` customers so they feel recognized for their commitment.

-✔️ 🎯 Send personalized product recommendations to encourage more orders, since their order count is the lowest.
+✔️ 🎯 Send personalized product recommendations to encourage more orders, since their `OrderCount` is the lowest.

 ---